 The district continues to utilize mathematics curriculum that emphasizes conceptual understanding and mathematical practices.

 Local common grade level assessments provide actionable data for instructional purposes.
-PUSD is working to develop well articulated writing assessments.

 The district continues to upgrade all aspects of technology to ensure staff and students are maintaining digital literacy skills as technology evolves and improves.